Feefo logo

 • What happens if a tenant doesn’t pay rent?

-You can issue a written notice, attempt to resolve, but ultimately you may need legal proceedings.
+You can issue a written notice or attempt to resolve, but ultimately you may need legal proceedings.
 Rent Guarantee insurance can help cover loss of rent and legal fees.

 • Are there any changes around rent arrears?